 Nurse responsible for general care educated in EU or EEA

 If you are a specialist nurse trained in the EU or EEA, you can apply for the right to call yourself a specialised nurse following the instructions on this page.
-Here are also instructions for those who have had your specialist training recognized in an EU or EEA country and have worked there for at least three years as a specialised nurse.

 1. Swedish licence first, then permission to use the title

-If you want to work as a specialised nurse in Sweden you need to have a Swedish licence to practice as a nurse and permission to use the title of specialised nurse.
+If you want to work as a specialised nurse in Sweden you need to have a Swedish licence to practice as a nurse first and then permission to use the title of specialised nurse.
 This professional title is protected.
 This means that only those who have the right to call themselves a specialised nurse may call themselves a specialised nurse in their specialist area.

 2. How to apply